Travel Jottings

 Before we delve into the world of hotels, there are other options.
 Hostelling is something that I have discussed elsewhere in another article on here, and I stuck with guesthouse and B&B (bed and breakfast; see Bed & Breakfast Nationwide for a selection) accommodation in my earlier forays around Britain and may do so again.
 The continued attraction of the latter is that it adds an air of intimacy with more than a hint of a personal touch.
 It also means that you are contributing directly to the local community as well as saving a little money, something that also is a feature of homestays that I have seen described in articles about travels in Asia.

 That quest for something more distinctive is seemingly unstoppable and is found in the hotel market too, but there are other options again.
-It is not for nothing that short-term lets of serviced apartments or holiday cottages come up time and again on an accommodation search.
+It is not for nothing that short-term lets of serviced apartments (try Roomzzz or Sonder, for instance) or holiday cottages come up time and again on an accommodation search.
 In Britain, you find Rural Retreats or from the Landmark Trust, among others.
 The latter of these is a charity that restores and rents out historic properties so that ensures that level of individuality that some will seek.

 Comparison Websites